mrbid/SNOWBALL2/README.md

 ### How to play

 You have to roll around collecting snow and avoiding trees until your snowball is large enough to continue to the next level.
+The snowball turns pine green and begins to softly flash like a beacon to identify when it has become large enough to continue to the next level.

-Once you have accumulated a large enough snowball, the poles _(obelisks)_ will turn into teleportation pads to the next round; the aim is to complete each level or a sequence of levels with the highest score in the shortest time.
+Once the snowball is large enough, the poles _(obelisks)_ will turn into teleportation pads to the next round; the aim is to complete each level or a sequence of levels with the highest score in the shortest time.

 The larger the snowballs you collect higher the score.
 Gold snow is double the reward of white. **Picking up snow increases your speed temporarily; the idea is to enter a flow of collecting snow so that your speed stays up.**